jming514/chat10/README.md

 ## Changes to make

-ClientGUI2.java needs to be connected to Client.java
+- ClientGUI2.java needs to be connected to Client.java

-ServerGUI.java needs to be redesigned.
+- ServerGUI2.java needs to be connected to Server.java

 ## Features to add